polyluxus/runxtb.bash/guides/how-to-use-enso.md

    ```
    runxtb -S -C crest -- -tautomerize -gbsa <SOLVENT> -chrg <INT> -uhf <INT>
    ```
-   Since the jobname is derived from the executed program (or a file, if specified), the output of this part will be written to `crest.runxtb.out`.
+   Since the job name is derived from the executed program (or a file, if specified), the output of this part will be written to `crest.runxtb.out`.
    This step is still quite fast and submission is (probably) not necessary.
    If you find some tautomers, then you may want to calculate a spectrum for each of them.